Python String Comparison Methods | Quick User Guide

 This guide will take you through the fascinating world of string comparison in Python.
 We’ll explore a variety of techniques, from case-sensitive and case-insensitive comparisons to comparing permutations of a string and even fuzzy matching.

-So, brace yourself for a thrilling exploration into the core of Python string comparison!
+So, brace yourself for a thrilling exploration into the core of Python string compare methods!

 str1 = 'Python'